“Who do you want to be and how do you want to act despite these feelings of discomfort?”

 Currently, I am utilizing these two principles as I write this blog.
-I am sitting in a comfy, but squeaky chair, the candle I am burning is lit (haha), and I am feeling anxiety about the content I am producing for this blog.
-However, I welcome this anxiety and I recognize it does not define me—I am a strong redheaded, powerlifting, mermaid-goddess and I will get my tasks done.
+I am sitting in a comfy, but squeaky chair, the candle I am burning is lit (haha), and I am feeling anxiety and self-doubt about the content I am producing for this blog.
+However, I welcome this anxiety and self-doubt and I recognize it does not define me—I am a strong redheaded, powerlifting, mermaid-goddess and I will get my tasks done.

 4. Identify your values and Take committed action: Pinpoint your goals, determine who you want to be, how you want to act, and DO IT!

 For example, I want to utilize Applied Behavior Analysis to change the world.
 I value helping others meet their goals, teaching my clients effective coping skills, and supporting others as they learn to love their body and practice self-love.
 Therefore, I am going to continue to study and work hard to pass the f-ing board exam.
 Write out your values and determine what steps you need to make your dreams a reality.
-When you select and live your values you are conquering your fear and embodying confidence.
+When you select and live your values you are conquering your fear, overcoming your self-doubt and embodying confidence.

 If you have identified your values but do not know where to start, try the suggestions below: